 St Vincent and the Grenadines elected to UN Security Council

-KINGSTOWN, St Vincent (CMC) — St Vincent and the Grenadines on Friday became the smallest country to be elected to the United Nations Security Council.
+KINGSTOWN, St Vincent (CMC) — St Vincent and the Grenadines yesterday became the smallest country to be elected to the United Nations Security Council.

-The country — the Group for Latin America and Caribbean (GRULAC) endorsed candidate for the Security Council for the term 2020-202, received 185 votes after a 10-year campaign.
+The country — the Group for Latin America and the Caribbean (GRULAC) — endorsed candidate for the Security Council for the term 2020-202, received 185 votes after a 10-year campaign.

-“We believe that solidarity, consensus-building, integration and multilateral cooperation are key to solving the world's problems,” the government said in the statement ahead of the vote.
+“We believe that solidarity, consensus-building, integration, and multilateral cooperation are key to solving the world's problems,” the Government said in a statement ahead of the vote.

 The council is composed of 15 members.